zlatnaspirala/nidza/README.md

 # nidza

-2d canvas engine - Scene Object oriented engine without classic auto update like calling requestAnimationFrame or timers.
-There is no events for drawen elements. `Nidza` is exclusively for draws staff.
+2d canvas engine - Scene Object oriented engine with option smart update system.
+Events works on indentity level(canvas dom element).
+`Nidza` is exclusively for draws staff.
 Objective is CPU low price of usage.
 You can move object or start any animation but on finish there is no any draw calls.
 This is main objective task to make autoupdater with releasing on target/object reach.
 Project object is also adding all of kind composition video/webcam/images/text in same time and place.

 Nidza will be `texture generator` for `matrix-engine` but still this project is indipendent because can be used for any other project.

+ - Create canvas2D apps
+ - Create shaders `GLSL`
  - You can generate images
  - Use like texture in 3d space
  - Use it like web site features
  - Draw logo animation
+ - Create web site's

 All other aspcet will be optimised.
 I will use css for canvas background becouse lot of features already exist in web (browser) platform.